-Monica Ballard, a staff member of Buffalo Billards was interviewed and given the mic’.
-The piece was lukewarm but it filled the needs of the station; feel good, fun and adhering to a trend.
+Monica Ballard, was interviewed at Buffalo Billards and given the mic’.
+The piece was good, fun and adhered to a trend.

 Back at the station, going over the taped material and working on the sound mix, the technician assigned to it basically dirtied his pants with a brick… If you get my meaning.